COSC3020/recurrence-analysis-kkrweb/README.md

 $T(n) \in n * \Theta(1) + n^5 * \Theta(1) = \Theta(n^5)$

+(as the n^5 term dominates the constant and linear terms asymptocially)

 As a result of this, the tight asymptotic bound on the runtime for the provided mystery function is T(n) ∈ Θ(n^5)

 Logically, this makes sense given the functionality and behavior of the function.

 The function's primary computational effort is concentrated in the nested loops, which dominate the overall time complexity.
 The recursive calls reduce the problem size by a factor of 3 each time, but the nested loops' complexity, Θ(n^5), grows significantly faster than the reduction achieved by the recursive calls.

-Therefore, the Θ(n^5) term dominates the overall time complexity, confirming that the function's running time increases rapidly with larger values of n.
+Therefore, the Θ(n^5) term dominates the overall time complexity, confirming that the function's running time increases rapidly with larger values of n, as analysed above.

 //